Rappin'

 Rappin' is a 1985 American film directed by Joel Silberg, written by Adam Friedman and Robert J. Litz, produced by Menahem Golan and Yoram Globus and starring Mario Van Peebles.
 The film is a sequel to Breakin' 2: Electric Boogaloo, and is also known as Breakdance 3.
 Although it features Ice-T (who featured in Breakin' and Breakin' 2: Electric Boogaloo), Rappin' has a plot unconnected to the previous two films and features different lead characters and locations.
+It is also considered to be a companion piece to the documentary Breakin' 'n' Enterin'.

 Plot

 Rappin' John Hood (Van Peebles), an ex-convict, attempts to save his neighborhood from developers and hoodlums.
 Around the same time, one of the hoodlums' girlfriend, Dixie, persuades him to audition for a rap recording contract.
 Their interactions develop into a relationship.